-Flomont 1.
-Consider the landesone contact of 1
+Flore and 1.
+Consider the landesens contact of

 Element 1: Consider the landscape context of

 Location the proposal, including the type and

 extent of vegetation, topography

 (particularly land with slopes of >10

 degrees), areas of possible fire-runs

 and evacuation options.

 Identify areas which represent an

 extreme bushfire risk that cannot be

 managed and should not be

 supported for development.

 Areas most suitable for land use

 intensification are where the

 bushfire hazard is low or moderate.

 Identify conservation areas

 including TEC, heritage sites, nature

 reserves or national parks that may

 constrain a location.

 Identify vulnerable and high-risk

-land uses and critical infrastructure.
+[ [ ] [ ] [ ] [ ] [ ] [ ] [ ] [ ] [ ] [ land uses and critical infrastructure.

 Element 2: Identify interfaces between

 Siting and design development and bushfire prone

 vegetation which may require

 increased setbacks to achieve an

 appropriate BAL rating (high risk

 AS3959).

 Element 3: Consider the wider road network

 Vehicular access and identify any limitations to the

 provision of multiple access routes

 both at the local and district levels.

 Identify vehicular access routes that

 provide safe access and egress to

 two different destinations.

 Identify opportunities to improve

 access and egress for existing

-access and egress for existing

-T 1
+1.7

 development, including

 incorporating emergency access

 ways and fire service access routes

 where no alternative exists.

 Element 4: In reticulated areas, highlight

 Water locations of hydrants and existing

 water infrastructure.

 In non-reticulated areas, it will be

 necessary to demonstrate the

 availability of alternative water

 supplies for firefighting purposes.

-Bushfire Protection Criteria Matrix supplies for mongrining purposes.
+- Dualities Protection Critoria Matrix supplies for firefigriting purposes.
 That the submission

+Bushfire Protection Criteria Matrix and for moultiple development or

-If the BHL assessment is being pre- phared for multiple development or be noted.
+If the BHL assessment is being pre be noted.

-investigation areas, the assessment sl be noted.
+investigation areas, the assessment sh

 areas.
-In particular, it should conside
+In particular, it should consider

 land use in an individual investigation area may or may not comply with the

-- bushfire protection criteria. a provide a qualitative assessment for That the submission
+bushfire protection criteria.

+This can be in the form of a matrix to That the submission
-provide a qualitative assessment for

 those areas proposed for intensification be noted.

-confirm if the investigation area is like
+confirm if the investigation area is lik cely, possibly or unlikely to meet the

 criteria.
-It should also recognise tha
+It should also recognise that t compliance may be subject to the

-subsequent stages of the planning pro
+subsequent stages of the planning pro Cess.

-Recommendation - insufficient inform That the submission
+Recommendation - insufficient inforn nation That the submission

-J ise intensification is being proposed in be noted.
+- The Shire should consider if any land u ise intensification is being proposed in be noted.
 Draft LPS3

-designated bushfire prone areas by the ' ' reflects the endorsed
+designated bushfire prone areas by the ne draft Scheme.
+If so, application of reflects the endorsed

 SPP 3.7 and the supporting Guidelines is required.
 Local Planning

-Strategy (2018).
+' Strategy (2018).
 For

 properties shown as

 investigation areas in

 the Local Planning

 Strategy, but currently

 zoned 'Rural', the

 LPS3 generally

+5

 requires the